Whistleblower Joshua Dean, who raised concerns about Boeing jets, dies at 45

 "What you really want is, you want someone to be able to play the hero," Dean said, saying Shanahan had a chance to play "the new sheriff in town."

-"This culture of you're too loud will be moved, you'll be moved or silenced – that's got to go."
+"We need to make sure that there is no retaliation or intimidation," Dean said.
+"This culture of you're too loud, you'll be moved or silenced — that's got to go."

 Copyright 2024 NPR